SlicerMorph/Tutorials/MALPACA/MALPACA.md

 <p/>

-* The `medianEstimates` folder contains the final output of MALPACA storing in fcsv format (Fig. S22 and Fig. S24).
+* The `medianEstimates` folder contains the final output of MALPACA storing in fcsv format.
 Each landmark file name has a suffix `_median`, suggesting it is the median of the estimates derived from using all templates.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_022.png">